Oponn-1/3D-Point-Cloud-Denoising/README.md

 > When prompted for a filename, always include the extension (it will either be .xyz or .gts, the prompt will tell you).

+## INCLUDED DATASET
+The package includes two .xyz files for testing.
+- bunny.xyz is the base point cloud of a bunny
+- bunny_noisy.xyz is the same point cloud with artificial noise

+bunny_noisy.xyz serves for input, and bunny.xyz serves as a base for running ICP.

 ## TO-DO
 - [X] Write file conversion (.xyz to .gts)
 - [X] Choose / Implement ICP